mennanist/Azure-Text-To-Speech/README.md

 azure text to speech PYTHON 3

-first part: you need to import these packages. if they're not available use: pip install <package name>
+first part: you need to import these packages. if they're not found use: pip install <package name>

     import os
     import requests